FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 What about the id token?
 That was mentioned initially as an optional token, but then not discussed further.

-When you request a scope of `profile` in the initial authorization sequence, after successful authentication you will receive a id token as well as an access token.
+When you request a scope of `profile` in the initial authorization sequence, after successful authentication you will receive an id token as well as an access token.
 There are other OIDC scopes as well, beyond `profile`.

 The id token can be safely sent to the browser and stored in localstorage or a cookie accessible to JavaScript.
 The id token should never be used to access protected data, but instead is for displaying information about a user such as their name.